joelmindset/Python_Projects/README.md

 # Python_Projects
-here i learned how to use python along with framworks django and tkinter
+here i learned how to use python from basics to being able to manage sql and sqlite along with the django and tinkter frameworks.

 <h2>Projects</h2>
   <p>